-An overpayment is when we pay you or your landlord an amount of Housing Benefit or Council Tax Support but you were not entitled to receive it.
+An overpayment is when we pay you or your landlord an amount of Council Tax support or Housing Benefit you were not entitled to receive.

 If we pay you too much benefit, we will usually ask you to pay back the amount we have overpaid.
 This is called a recoverable overpayment.

 We can recover all overpayments, except if they are caused by an official error which you could not reasonably have known about when you were paid or told about your benefit.
 An official error is a mistake we make.
 It is not an official error if you or a person acting on your behalf contributed to the mistake by not giving us information or by giving false or misleading information.

 - You may have forgotten to tell us that your income has increased, for example, you have had a pay rise or your tax credit award or pension amount has changed

 - Somebody has moved into or out of your home

 - You may have started work or changed jobs